 The Whole School SEND Consortium brings together schools, organisations and individuals who are committed to ensuring that every child and young person with SEND can achieve their potential at school.

-A DfE funded project: Information and resources for supporting all children with SEND in PVI settings, including the role of the SENCO and effective inclusive practice, and then focuses specifically on speech, language and communication needs.
+A DfE funded project: Information and resources for supporting all children with SEND in PVI settings, including the role of the SENCO and effective inclusive practice.
+It focuses specifically on speech, language and communication needs.

-A DfE funded nasen project.
-We are now able to offer a free accredited 21.5 day face-to-face training course for educations in a PVI Early Years Setting.
+As part of this DfE funded project, we are now able to offer a free accredited 21.5 day face-to-face training course for educators in a PVI Early Years Setting.
 Find out more about the project and its projected impact.

 Special Education Consortium (SEC)

 Hosted by CDC, part funded by nasen, SEC was first established by the Council for Disabled Children.
-SEC is consortium of the voluntary sector, education providers and professional associations who work together to protect and promote the interests of disabled children and children with special educational needs.
+SEC is a consortium of the voluntary sector, education providers and professional associations who work together to protect and promote the interests of disabled children and children with special educational needs.
 SEC works to ensure that children with special educational needs and disabled children get the education they need.
 Over the past 21 years, SEC has worked on issues affecting children and young people with SEN/ALN during the passage of 18 pieces of legislation.
-SEC started with the Education Act 1993 and is still going strong with the Children and Families Act 2014, the Care Act more recently.
-Nasen member representative for SEC is Sheila Kitchener, to contact Sheila please email: email@example.com
+SEC started with the Education Act 1993 and is still going strong with the Children and Families Act 2014 and the Care Act more recently.

 National SEND Forum

-Update on national issues relating to SEND/ALN, part funded by nasen.
+The SEND Forum provides updates on national issues relating to SEND/ALN and is part funded by nasen.
 The National Special Educational Needs and Disability Forum is a regular meeting of the leading representatives of significant national organisations in this field.
-It is attended by the Department for Education.
+It is attended by the Department for Education (DfE).
 The National SEND Forum (NSENDF) is politically neutral, drawing together the providers, champions and commissioners of services for the most vulnerable in the maintained, non-maintained and independent sectors and across the 0-25 age range.
-The Forum is facilitated and convened by the Federation of Leaders in Special Education.
+The forum is facilitated and convened by the Federation of Leaders in Special Education.